‘The Wolf of Wall Street’: All hail the penny stock king

 Every once in a while, a movie will come along that will grab hold of your perception of society’s mechanics and challenge the way you look at the world and humanity as a whole.
 Martin Scorsese’s latest directorial entry, “The Wolf of Wall Street,” which exaggeratedly reenacts the rise and fall of real-life stockbroker legend Jordan Belfort, is certainly not one of these films.
 Instead, it’s one of the most entertaining and darkly comedic films of the year.

-Based on his autobiography, the once-innocent Belfort (Leonardo DiCaprio) becomes consumed by the fast-paced, cocaine-fueled, high-reward world of stock trades, beginning his path to becoming a legend … a despicable legend.
+Based on his autobiography, the once-innocent Belfort (Leonardo DiCaprio) becomes consumed by the fast-paced, cocaine-fueled, high-reward world of stock trades and stock trading apps, beginning his path to becoming a legend … a despicable legend.
 Belfort was just a simple, middle-class kid hoping to make a decent living for him and his wife, but his first day on Wall Street opened his eyes to prospects far beyond his original desires.
 After an informative discussion with his mentor (Matthew McConaughey), a market crash and the collapse of his firm, Belfort takes his newfound skills from Wall Street to Long Island.
 There, he learns of the huge profit that comes with selling penny stocks to unsuspecting citizens, from which he can make an astounding 50% commission.
 To put it simply, he makes a ton of money selling shares of awful companies to suckers.

 Joined by newfound partner Donnie Azoff (Jonah Hill), Belfort pursues the penny stock trade and assembles a team of old drug-dealing friends and wannabe brokers for a new firm that will master the art of selling crap for profit.
 In a short time, the firm expands at an incredible rate, gaining an enormous amount of profit and recognition for Belfort and his employees.
 Soon, the overwhelming success leads the company into a hedonistic spiral of in-office drug use and ramped sex.
 From narcotics and prostitutes to orgies and midget tossing, anything goes behind the doors of Stratton Oakmont.
 Belfort becomes a pleasure addict and will go to great lengths to ensure that his needs as satisfied, even at the cost of his wife, livelihood and, eventually, freedom.
 When Belfort does fall at the hands of the FBI (“Was any of this legal?
 Absolutely not.”), he makes sure to live up to his reputation and go out in a blaze of glory (and poor decisions).